row56/headlinecontext/README.md

 Throughout the project, additional enhancements will be implemented, including:

-- Integration: Combining the detection and generation modules into a unified, end-to-end pipeline.
+- Integration: Combining the detection and generation modules into a unified, end-to-end pipeline
-- Refinement: Further fine-tuning of the classification and summarization models based on extensive experiments.
+- Refinement: Further fine-tuning of the classification and summarization models based on extensive experiments
-- Extended Evaluation: Incorporating human evaluations alongside automatic metrics like ROUGE and BERTScore.
+- Extended Evaluation: Incorporating human evaluations alongside automatic metrics like ROUGE and BERTScore
-- Distant Supervision: Exploring distant and weak supervision techniques to improve training on limited labeled data.
+- Distant Supervision: Exploring distant and weak supervision techniques to improve training on limited labeled data
-- Scalability: Optimizing the pipeline to handle larger datasets and real-world news articles.
+- (Limited) Scalability: Optimizing the pipeline to handle larger datasets and real-world news articles
-- Documentation: Regular updates to code documentation and experimental results to ensure reproducibility.
+- Documentation: Regular updates to code documentation and experimental results to ensure reproducibility

 ## Report

-For further details refer to the pdf Midterm Report by Robert Wienroder.
+For further details on the project refer to the reports.